rishav1729/nodeJs-learning/devtinder/notes.md

     - Schema: Blueprint that defines the structure and rules of a document in a MongoDB collection.
     - Model: A constructor compiled from the schema, used to create and manage documents.
     - Instance: A single document (object) created using the model, representing one record in the database.

+- authentication
+    - basic -> flow :
+        1. validation of data
+        2. encryt the password
+        3. store the data
+    - jwt

+** bad practice - directly passing whole req.body /n
+    ex : const user = new User(req.body) /n**

+** good practice - explicitly pass only the required parameter /n
+    ex : const user = new User({
+        firstName,
+        lastName,
+        emailId,
+        password:passeordHash})**

+- so if any other field is passed in the postman it will be ignored , acts as an additional layer of security.